-R701-1 Purpose: To establish the respective roles of the State Board of Regents, the Boards of Trustees and the Presidents regarding capital facilities and institutional requests for new capital facility projects.
+R701-1.
+Purpose: To establish the respective roles of the State Board of Regents, the Boards of Trustees and the Presidents regarding capital facilities and institutional requests for new capital facility projects.

-2.7.
-Regent Policy R741, Capital Development Prioritization
+2.10.
+Regent Policy R743, Nondedicated Capital Project Prioritization Process

 3.1.
 Architectural Programming: A formal decision-making process used to identify and define the goals and uses of a capital project and to define the scope of work and cost prior to design or construction.

 3.2.
-Capital Facilities: Capital Facilities are defined as fixed capital assets such as buildings and structures, real estate, utilities and distribution infrastructure, landscape features, hardscape (surface parking, plazas, sidewalks, and exterior stairs and ramps), roadways, campus lighting, and other improvements that serve and protect the general purposes of an institution.
+Capital Facilities: Capital Facilities are defined as fixed capital assets such as buildings and structures, real estate, utilities and distribution infrastructure, landscape features, hardscape (surface parking, plazas, sidewalks, and exterior stairs and ramps), roadways, campus lighting, and other improvements that serve and protect the general purposes of an institution

 3.3.
 Capital Development: This policy adopts the definition established in Utah Code 63A-5-104(1)(a).